Neznajki/luminor-test-task/README.md

+# if you will inspect there will be some additional functioanlity like
+## I made those decisions only as test task part to negate spending time. in real tasks I would start to ask those questions to some one to prevent me from making technical decisions, they shuold be made by product owner not the developer.
+* min payment limitation
+* registration of clients
+* login of client
+* error in case when payment canceled doesn't have enought funds to consume cancel fee.

 # estimates (includes info gathering, does not fully include Architecture design)
 * creating db structure 1.5h
 * creating basic dockerfile 2h